aaronalbinson/fresh/src/pages/how-to-enter.md

       <mailto:paula@freshawards.co.uk>

-      – Dates for Regional and London judging are TBA, as well as the date for live announcements of this years winners.
-We will of course keep you informed on developments.
+      – Announcements for this years winners will be held online via  our website on Friday 8 May 2020.

       – Each submission is £100 + VAT and if you pay for five entries, you get